Friday, November 13, 2026, 12-3PM USA ET

 Graduate students, particularly doctoral students at any stage of the intersectional dissertation process.

 - Save time!
-We’ll help you identify strategies to expedite or at least stick to your graduation timeline.
+Identify strategies to expedite or at least stick to your graduation timeline.

-- The facilitators, Drs.
-Lisa Bowleg, and Tiara Willie have many years of experience supervising and serving as members on successful intersectional dissertations committees.
+- The facilitators have many years of experience supervising and serving as members on successful intersectional thesis and dissertation committees.

 It’s a blend of didactic, interactive, and small group activities focused on these topics: